-Holtshill Lane and Council Car Parks for Redevelopment - Policy AAPT5 part b) Town centre uses other than A1 retail.
-Residential uses will be supported where a high quality living environment can be created (Policy AAPLV1) development of the frontage should be of an appropriate scale and design bearing in the mind flats to the rear.
+Town centre uses other than A1 retail.
+Residential uses will be supported where a high quality living environment can be created (Policy AAPLV1) and design bearing in the mind flats to the rear.
 Part of the site is over a culverted watercourse (see Policy AAPINV7a).
 Some air quality issues along Lower Rushall Street (see Policy AAPINV7c).
 TC38 Lower Forster Street Consider for release employment land - Policy AAPB3: Town Centre Employment Land part b) Town centre uses other than retail.
 Residential uses will be supported where a high quality living environment can be created (Policy AAPLV1) Consider for release employment sites.
-3,429 sqm over 3 storeys (estimate) Long term (5-10 years) High sensitivity (level 2) as per Characterisation Study.
+3,429 sqm over three storeys (estimate) Long term (5-10 years) High sensitivity (level 2) as per Characterisation Study.
 Buildings should be retained if possible, otherwise a new development would need to be in keeping with the surrounding area in terms of design and scale.

-The AAP has adopted an approach around concentrating development in three key locations (St Matthew's Quarter, Gigaport and Waterfront) along with the Park Street core shopping area, in order to provide the best strategy for regeneration (see policies AAPINV2-5 above).
+The AAP has adopted an approach around concentrating development in three key locations (St Matthew's Quarter, Walsall Gigaport and Walsall Waterfront) along with the Park Street core shopping area, in order to provide the best strategy for regeneration (see policies AAPINV2 - 5 above).
 There are however, a number of other secondary sites in the town centre which provide opportunities for development.
 These sites are still important to the regeneration of the town and many provide key opportunities for main town centre uses.
 The sites have mainly been identified because they are: